sassoftware/event-provenance-registry/INSTRUCTIONS.md

 # New Project Template Instructions

-This repository contains a template you can use to seed a repository for a new open source project.
+This repository contains a template you can use to seed a repository for a new open source project, following the [SAS Open Source Guidelines](https://gitlab.sas.com/techoffice/open-source-guide/blob/master/README.md).
 See [releasing a project](https://gitlab.sas.com/techoffice/open-source-guide/blob/master/docs/creating/RELEASING.md) for more information about releasing a new SAS open source project.

 This template uses the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0), which is the SAS default.
 See the